A service of Canzani Graphics, the purpose of this blog is to introduce & explain design terms & services,

 Designers hate boring.
 We just do.
 Utilitarian has its place, but just because something works doesn’t mean it can’t look good doing it.
 Designers spend their time and attention on package designs only to have mandated additions like codes and labels intrude on the space.
 It was just a matter of time before they turned their attention to that most utilitarian item, bar code, and decided to have a little fun with them.

+Originally envisioned in 1948, Universal Product Codes, or UPCs, weren't actually used until June 1974, but have since revolutionized the processes of inventory and sales checkout.
+But as long as we have to use them, why can't they be fun?
+Designers in Japan have been redesigning bar codes longer than we have, and they have come up with some really clever ones.
 The QR, or Quick Response code, as discussed in my June 7th post has garnered the attention of designers as well.
 Neil Nathanson has been experimenting with color and even 3D QR codes, which he showcases on his blog and also on his flckr page.
 I asked Neil, who does real applications of QR as part of his mobile work for MBUSA, if these tricked out codes still actually work:

 "Yes most of mine do work; the more decorated ones can be a challenge, but some scanners are better at decorated codes.
 I found I-Nigma as one of the best for hard to read codes.
 Amazingly even this, image which is all distorted from the 3D effect still works in I-Nigma…